 Know your audience: You won’t wake up every morning knowing exactly who you’ll have a farm-to-consumer conversation with that day, but giving some pre-emptive thought to the different types of people you might bump in to will help prepare you to present the right information.
 You should also establish expectations for engagement, from both your perspective and the listener’s: what do you hope will be the result of a typical exchange?
 And remember that public engagement is not about just one person talking; both sides must listen in a give-and-take exchange in order to build up the dialogue constructively.

-Understand how people receive, process, store, and retrieve information: the effects mental shortcuts and cognitive biases have on how people receive and process information is critical to presenting your messages in the right way.
+Understand how people receive, process, store, and retrieve information: the effects mental shortcuts (heuristics) and cognitive biases have on how people receive and process information is critical to presenting your messages in the right way.

 Be mindful of the three 3 Cs of communicating science: clarity, creativity and curiosity.
 Clarity means no industry-specific, scientific jargon that can be confusing for a lay-person – and a big cue for their brain to tune out.
 Sometimes concepts can be best explained to the uninitiated by presenting them as if you were speaking to a child.
 (This does NOT mean speaking down to people.)
 Creativity means finding novel ways to explain a thought that will pique your listener’s curiosity.
 Try analogies, metaphors, and stories.
-(Take care to choose stories that will resonate with that audience, not some random story about the time your Uncle Doug lost his bathing suit at the waterpark.)
+(Take care to choose stories that will resonate with that audience, not some random story about the time your Uncle Doug lost his bathing suit at the water park.)
 It’s a good idea to develop a story library – whether formally on paper or informally catalogued in your head – so you can quickly access the right one at the right time for ‘teachable moments’.
 Generating curiosity involves piquing your listener’s interest.
 You can do this by finding something you share in common and then adding in ‘did you knows’ or highlighting a gap in their knowledge.
-The human brain is obsessed with wanting to know stuff (that’s why some people love gossip so much!); once you’ve triggered that knowledge gap alert, the brain will crave for it to be filled.
-Insert your information/messages here.
+The human brain is obsessed with wanting to know stuff (that’s why some people love gossip so much!).
+Once you’ve triggered that knowledge gap alert, the brain will crave for it to be filled; insert your information/messages here.

-Learn to speak Freddish: Mr. Roger’s had a specific approach to communicating with his audience, which his team dubbed ‘Freddish’.
+Learn to speak Freddish: Mr. Rogers had a specific approach to communicating with his audience, which his team dubbed ‘Freddish’.
 His communication style anticipated the way his listeners might misinterpret or become confused when he was explaining difficult topics and concepts.
 Among his suggestions: State the idea you wish to express as clearly as possible and in terms preschoolers can understand.
 Next, rephrase it in a positive manner.
 Rephrase the idea, bearing in mind that preschoolers cannot yet make subtle distinctions and need to be redirected to authorities they trust.
 Add a simple motivational idea that gives preschoolers a reason to follow your advice.
-Then rephrase your idea a final time, relating it to some phase of development a preschooler can understand.
+Then rephrase your idea a final time, relating it to some phase of development they can understand.

 Word choice is also very important.
 Again, you want to choose words that will not only ignite interest, but that will further the dialogue in a constructive and positive manner.
 This can take practice since words can be very nuanced: for example, a study among doctors and how they communicated with their patients showed that ‘would you be willing’ resulted in more positive interactions than ‘would you like to’ or ‘would you be interested in’.